fbpx

 California Baptist University Online Colleges in California

-California Baptist University’s online Master of Science in Counseling Psychology program is designed to prepare students to meet the current requirements for licensure in the state of California as a marriage and family therapist or licensed professional clinical counselor.
-The program can help students who want to enter the field of marriage and family therapy or professional clinical counseling and will provide them with a firm understanding of psychological science from a distinctly Christian worldview.
+California Baptist University’s online Master of Science in counseling psychology program is designed to prepare students to meet the current requirements for licensure in California as a marriage and family therapist or licensed professional clinical counselor.
+The program is ideal for those pursuing careers in marriage and family therapy or professional clinical counseling and offers a firm understanding of psychological science from a distinctly Christian worldview.
 Students can complete the program in approximately 24 months.

 School Overview